How to Get a Job After Addiction Recovery: 6 Tips to Help You Succeed

 If you have just barely gotten sober, you may not be ready to work again.
 For example, it’s usually a bad idea to jump right back into full-time work after detox.
 You need intensive counseling and behavioral therapy to help you discover and work through mental and emotional issues, to learn new ways of thinking about substance use, and to develop new habits and responses to trigger situations.
 Even after completing a comprehensive inpatient program, you may not be ready to get back to work immediately after being discharged.
 It can be disorienting to return to ordinary life after being immersed in a treatment environment, and you need time to adjust to the “real world” before taking on new professional challenges.

-Setting goals is very important for a recovering addict transitioning back into everyday life.
+Setting goals is very important for transitioning back into everyday life.
 You can set big, long-term goals, such as going back to school or getting into a job training program, but you can also set smaller, short-term goals, like setting aside Saturday mornings for cleaning your apartment, or making sure that you get eight hours of sleep every night.
-As you plan for, then meet these small goals, you will increase your confidence and prepare yourself to take on bigger challenges and additional responsibility.
+As you plan for and meet these small goals, you will increase your confidence and prepare yourself to take on bigger challenges and additional responsibility.

 How to Return to Work and Avoid Relapse